Organizer: Emily Secord (Event Director)

 Personal Health and Safety

-- Your own health and safety is of paramount importance - being competitive is not!
+- Your own health and safety is of paramount importance!
 Be sure that health and hygiene trump competitiveness.

 - For older people or those with underlying health conditions remember to follow the guidelines of your local health authorities regarding personal safety specific to seniors or people with compromising conditions.

-- Eliminate contact with communal surfaces at the start and finish areas.
+- Be aware of and minimize contact with communal surfaces at the event or activity.

 - Please be sure to follow basic personal hygiene rules: